arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 - [ArduinoRS485 library](https://www.arduino.cc/reference/en/libraries/arduinors485/)
 - 24AWG twisted-pair cable (used for electrical connections)

-***Notice: This tutorial does not work with Opta™ Lite since it does not have an RS-485 interface.***
+***Notice: Please note that this tutorial is intended to work only with the Opta™ variants that have an RS-485 interface.
+Check your product information to know more.***

 ## RS-485 Interface